BrianSeong99/agglayer-docs/docs/agglayer/developer-tools/agglayer-sdk/agglayer-native-routes/index.md

 ## Quick Example

-Here's how simple it is to perform direct bridge operations:
+Here's how simple it is to perform direct bridge operations with Native Routes:

 ```typescript
 import { AggLayerSDK, SDK_MODES } from '@agglayer/sdk';